-For Processing, six installments of 0.45% may be deposited.
+For Processing, it is possible to select up to six installments of 0.45% may to be deposited.
 The free-choice percentage stipulated by the collective agreement can, when locally agreed, be divided into six equally large amounts on the existing six free-choice portions.